-All access to SPD Server is controlled and managed by the SPD Server name server.
-All clients first connect to the name server, which acts as a gateway to named SPD Server domains.
-The name server maintains a dynamically updated list of valid SPD Server hosts and LIBNAME domains.
-When a user client needs a domain connection, the name server parses the requested LIBNAME domain into a physical address, and then creates a proxy connection to the corresponding SPD Server host.
-The SPD Server name server means that users don't have to keep track of the physical addresses of SPD Server hosts.
-The only server that an SPD Server client has to know about is the name server, which handles the details of connecting SPD Server client users to the appropriate domains.
+All access to SPD Server is controlled and managed by the SPD Server Name Server.
+All clients first connect to the Name Server, which acts as a gateway to named SPD Server domains.
+The Name Server maintains a dynamically updated list of valid SPD Server hosts and LIBNAME domains.
+When a user client needs a domain connection, the Name Server parses the requested LIBNAME domain into a physical address, and then creates a proxy connection to the corresponding SPD Server host.
+The SPD Server Name Server means that users do not have to keep track of the physical addresses of SPD Server hosts.
+The only server that an SPD Server client has to know about is the Name Server, which handles the details of connecting SPD Server client users to the appropriate domains.